Should you EAT Lancet?

 Seafood is quite nutritious.
 However, fish only makes up 1.6% of the EAT Lancet recommended diet profile.

-If you’re concerned about saturated fat and/or red meat from an environmental perspective, you could design a very nutritious pescitarian diet by combining fish and vegetables and avoid the nutrient-poor grains and refined oils.
+If you’re concerned about saturated fat and/or red meat from an environmental perspective, you could design a very nutritious pescitarian diet by combining fish and vegetables and avoiding the nutrient-poor grains and refined oils.

 - Feeding the World with Regenerative Agriculture with Dr. Allen Williams